Graphs whose vertices of degree at least 2 lie in a triangle: NP-Completeness results

 \section{NP-Completeness results}

-We consider in this work two variants of the 1in3SAT problem, one of them is a well-known NP-Complete problem, and we prove that the other one is NP-Complete.
-Then, we reduce them to the existence of DIMs on some subclasses of neighborhood-star-free graphs. \\
+We consider in this work five variants of the 1in3SAT problem, two of them are well-known NP-Complete problems, and we prove that the other three are NP-Complete.
+Then, we reduce them to the existence of DIMs on some subclasses of connected NSF graphs. \\

 Given a formula $F$ in conjunctive normal form (CNF), its associated graph $G(F)$ is a bipartite graph where one of the classes of the bipartition corresponds to the clauses and the other one to the variables.
 We follow the convention of previous articles in this field, using rectangles to represent vertices corresponding to clauses and circles for those that are associated to variables.
 In $G(F)$, two vertices are neighbors if one of them corresponds to a variable $x_j$ (circle), the other one corresponds to a clause $C_i$ (rectangle), and $x_j$ or $\neg x_j$ is a literal of $C_i$.
 As we work with 1in3SAT, every clause of $F$ has exactly three different literals which implies that every clause (rectangle) vertex has degree 3 in $G(F)$.
-We say that an assignment is \emph{valid} if in every clause there is exactly one true literal.
+We say that an assignment is \textit{\textbf{valid}} if in every clause there is exactly one true literal.
 Two formulas $F$ and $F'$ in CNF are equivalent if there is a valid assignment for $F$ if only if there is a valid assignment for $F'$.
-A formula $F$ is \emph{monotone} if all literals in $F$ are positive or all literals in $F$ are negative.
-In case that all literals are positive (negative) then $F$ is positive (negative).
-We define that a formula $F$ is \emph{variable-monotone} if, for every variable, its literals are all positive, or they are all negative.
-Clearly, monotone formulas are variable-monotone.
-Given a variable-monotone formula $F$, define a new positive formula $F'$ as follows.
-For each variable of $F$ whose literals are (all) negative, replace such literals with their complements.
-It is clear that the formula $F'$ is positive.
-It is not hard to see that $F$ is equivalent to $F'$ and their associated graphs are identical.
-We call $F'$ the \emph{positivized} formula of $F$.
-Therefore, instead of asking if there is a valid assignment for $F$, we can ask for its positivized formula $F'$.
+A formula $F$ is \textit{\textbf{positive}} if all literals in $F$ are positive.

 On the other hand, it is highly probable that the associated graphs of hard instances (to determine if there is a valid assignment) contain some induced $C_4$.
 In many NP-completeness proofs variants of 1in3SAT (for instance \cite{Mo-Ro}), the reduction adds two clauses that repeat two literals in order to assure that the third literal has the same value in any valid assignment.
 This action makes the associated graph to contain induced $C_4$'s. \\